Monday, November 22, 2010

 holding hands and laughing for no reason.

-It was just Summertime,
+It was simply summertime,

 and they bathed in the translucent light of a gracious sun.

-Blue skies that once gave birth
+Blue skies that once gave birth to young goslings

-echoed the chilling winds of silence.
+now with chilling winds of silence.

-Autumn leaves fell to the frostbitten grass below
+Autumn leaves fell to frostbitten grass below

-never hesitating and never rewinding.
+never hesitating, never rewinding.

-Wrinkles ran like tributaries
+Wrinkles ran like tributaries,

-In the Fall of his life
+In the fall of his life,

 she stood strong beside him,

-holding hands and smiling deep
+holding hands and smiling deep beneath flickering stars.

-Winter came with promising hands
+Winter came with promising hands,

-To the fire it raced to gather warmth,
+To the fire it raced for warmth,

 laying in wait for the final rock.